-From admission, you and your carer must be involved in your transfer of care from the Hospital, and your doctor or midwife will recommend a date for your discharge.
+From admission, you and your carer must be involved in your transfer of care from the hospital, and your doctor or midwife will recommend a date for your discharge.

-On the day you are scheduled to leave the Hospital, you will be given a discharge form from one of our nurses or midwives.
-You will need to present the form to the Admissions or Cashiers Desk before leaving.
+On the day you are scheduled to leave the hospital you will be given a discharge form from one of our nurses or midwives.
+You will need to present the form to either the admissions or cashiers' desk before leaving.

-We endeavour to have all discharges processed by 10am on the day of discharge, however, if you have difficulty in leaving at this time, please speak to the Nursing/Midwifery Unit Manager.
+We endeavour to have all discharges processed by 10.00am on the day of discharge, however if you have difficulty leaving at this time, please speak to the Nursing/Midwifery Unit Manager.

-If you choose to leave the Hospital before your doctor or midwife feels that it is appropriate, you will need to sign a form that states your decision and releases the Hospital from responsibility.
+If you choose to leave the hospital before your doctor or midwife feels that it is appropriate, you will need to sign a form that states your decision and releases the hospital from responsibility.

-If you have had surgery, we advise you to arrange for a responsible adult to accompany you home and remain with you for the rest of the day.
+If you have had surgery we advise you to arrange for a responsible adult to accompany you home and remain with you for the rest of the day.